We all have that friend from the barn, the one you don’t see anywhere else.

 I wanted to be there for her when she had to say goodbye, but it’s not something that’s easy to just ask.
 Maybe they’d want it to be family-only thing?
 Maybe she had all the support she needed?
 Losing a family member is hard enough without people watching you cry.

 A few days later, I went to the barn to take care of my horse she was there, too.
 It was The Day.
-I said my goodbyes early in the morning and didn’t expect to be there with her as she said hers, but everything happens for a reason.
+I said my goodbyes early in the morning and didn’t expect to be there with her, but everything happens for a reason.

 For a while, she was holding it together better than I was.
 I just stood with her.
 We talked about everything, memories she had with him, school, people, future.
 And we were also quiet.
 We hugged and patted her horse.
 We hugged each other.